Holidays and Mental Health Tips

 The sheer amount of “holiday happiness” thrown at us by the media and in public places can be debilitating for a lot of people.

-The financial aspect of purchasing gifts, scheduling parties to attend, end of year work or school deadlines, travel, and gatherings with friends and family can really pile on the stress.
+The financial aspect of purchasing gifts, scheduling parties to attend, the end of year work or school deadlines, travel, and gatherings with friends and family can really pile on the pressure.

 Needless to say, the holidays are a lot to deal with.

-The challenge can be even harder for people battling mental health issues or substance use issues, as well as for those trying to stay true to their recovery.
+The challenge can be even harder for people battling mental health issues like depression, certain types of anxiety disorders, or those trying to stay true to their substance addiction recovery.

-According to the National Alliance on Mental Illness, 64 percent of people who struggle with mental health and the holidays say this time of year makes their condition worse.
+According to the National Alliance on Mental Illness, 64 percent of people who struggle with the holidays and mental health issues like depression say this time of year makes their condition worse.

 Add to that, the lack of sunlight during the latter part of the year has as many as 10 million Americans struggling with Seasonal Affective Disorder (SAD).
-This can amplify feelings of depression, cause mood swings, and sap a person’s energy.
+This amplifies the feelings of depression, causes intense mood swings, and saps a person’s energy.

 It’s important to note the “myth” of increased suicide rates during the holidays.
 In fact, there’s substantial evidence that rates of depression and suicide are not tied to the holidays and do not increase during this time, despite the media’s focus on such stories.

-Even though suicide rates may actually be low during the holidays, stress and anxiety are still very real for many people.
+Even though suicide rates may actually be low during the holidays, depression, stress, and anxiety are still very real for many people.

-Fortunately, there are ways to navigate the holidays and mental health to keep stress levels in check.
+Fortunately, there are ways to navigate the holidays and mental health to keep depression and stress levels in check.

-Here are 10 Tips for Managing Mental Health and the Holidays
+10 Tips for Managing the Holidays and Mental Health

-There are so many ways to practice good mental health during the holidays, or any time of the year.
+There are many ways of positively coping with the holidays and mental health, or any time of the year.

 Some work better than others and each person is different, so it’s important to find the ones that are most effective and focus on those.